 In any town or large village, the locals will congregate in the main square in the early evening, to have a stroll around, talk to their friends, have an aperitif or ice cream, before deciding where to eat.
 It is the perfect time to people watch!

 Explore the maze of higgledy-piggledy, tiny cobbled streets of Skopelos Town.

 It is a real delight.
 For such a small town, it has everything - lots of great shops, lots of places to drink a coffee, many places to eat and an almost infinite number of small churches - over 120 at the last count.
 You can easily lose yourself for hours in there rummaging around!

 Relax on the terrace with a glass of wine.

 Drink in that view, catch up on all the books you have been meaning to read for ages or take a dip in the pool.

 Indulge yourself in Skiathos!

-Although Skopelos is the largest of the Sporadic islands, Skiathos is by far the busiest - thanks in the main to the fact that it has a huge amount of sandy beaches, as well as the all important airport.
+Although Skopelos is the largest of the Sporadic islands, Skiathos is by far the busiest - thanks in the main to the fact that it has a huge number of sandy beaches, as well as the all important airport.
 It also boasts some excellent restaurants, well worth the boat trip.

 Go to the beach!